 It’s no longer enough for companies to have a Cyber Monday/Black Friday marketing strategy.
 The largest retail event of the year now extends for a full week, beginning the Friday after Thanksgiving.
-Cyber Monday online sales have climbed from $7.9 billion in 2018 to $10.8 billion by 2020.
+Cyber Monday online sales have climbed from $7.9 billion in 2018 to over $12 billion in 2021 .
 Even more revealing are statistics showing that Cyber Week sales grew by 67% year-over-year in gross merchandise volume.

 Set Your Cyber Week Goals

 The best Cyber Week and Black Friday marketing strategies begin by outlining specific, tangible, and measurable goals.
 What are your sales goals for the week?
 What products need a boost in visibility for the upcoming holiday season?
 Where can you slash prices, and what products will be in hot demand?
 What are your loss leaders?
 Do you have enough inventory of the season’s hottest items?

 Work with your sales and procurement teams to determine the goals, and then you can develop your marketing strategy around those goals.
 You’ll also want to determine what channels deserve the most attention and the biggest slice of your time and marketing budget.
 Reference traffic sources to your ecommerce site from last year.

 Most people did their holiday shopping online last year, with sales at brick-and-mortar stores declining by 23.9% during Cyber Week 2020.
 This year could bring shoppers back to malls and big-box stores.
 If you have a brick-and-mortar presence, look for ways to integrate SMS campaigns with geotargeting.
 If you don’t, you can still use SMS to let consumers know your deals are just a click away.

 Develop Your Editorial Calendar for the Holiday Season